W1T3H4T/Find-PAN/README.md

 ## Description

 **find-pan.py** is a Python script designed to search for Primary Account Numbers (PANs) and TRACK data in a file system or a tar file.

+The script was originally designed to find PAN within Payments Information System projects.<br>

-The script uses regular expressions to identify patterns associated with credit card numbers and track data, helping to locate potential instances of sensitive information.
+The script leverages regular expressions to identify patterns associated with credit card numbers and track data.

 ## Author